-The MULTIPURPOSE REGISTER (MPR) function is used to output a predefined system timing calibration bit sequence.
+The MULTIPURPOSE REGISTER function is used to output a predefined system timing calibration bit sequence.
 Bit 2 is the master bit that enables or disables access to the MPR register, and bits 1 and 0 determine which mode the MPR is placed in.
-The basic concept of the multipurpose register is shown in Figure 58 (page 150).
+The basic concept of the multipurpose register is shown in Figure 57 (page 140).

-If MR3[2] = 0, then MPR access is disabled, and the DRAM operates in normal mode.
-However, if MR3[2] = 1, then the DRAM no longer outputs normal read data but outputs MPR data as defined by MR3[0, 1].
-If MR3[0, 1] = 00, then a predefined read pattern for system calibration is selected.
+If MR3[2] is a 0, then the MPR access is disabled, and the DRAM operates in normal mode.
+However, if MR3[2] is a 1, then the DRAM no longer outputs normal read data but outputs MPR data as defined by MR3[0, 1].
+If MR3[0, 1] is equal to 00, then a predefined read pattern for system calibration is selected.

 To enable the MPR, the MRS command is issued to MR3, and MR3[2] = 1.
-Prior to issuing the MRS command, all banks must be in the idle state (all banks are precharged, and $t{RP}$ is met).
+Prior to issuing the MRS command, all banks must be in the idle state (all banks are precharged, and tRP is met).
 When the MPR is enabled, any subsequent READ or RDAP commands are redirected to the multipurpose register.
-The resulting operation when a READ or RDAP command is issued, is defined by MR3[1:0] when the MPR is enabled (see Table 78 (page 151)).
+The resulting operation when either a READ or a RDAP command is issued, is defined by MR3[1:0] when the MPR is enabled (see Table 74 (page 141)).
 When the MPR is enabled, only READ or RDAP commands are allowed until a subsequent MRS command is issued with the MPR disabled (MR3[2] = 0).
-Power-down mode, self refresh, and any other non-READ/RDAP commands are not allowed during MPR enable mode.
+Power-down mode, self refresh, and any other nonREAD/RDAP commands are not allowed during MPR enable mode.
 The RESET function is supported during MPR enable mode.

-Figure 58: MPR Block Diagram
+Figure 57: Multipurpose Register (MPR) Block Diagram

-1. A predefined data pattern can be read out of the MPR with an external READ command.
+- Notes: 1.
+A predefined data pattern can be read out of the MPR with an external READ command.
 2. MR3[2] defines whether the data flow comes from the memory core or the MPR.
 When the data flow is defined, the MPR contents can be read out continuously with a regular READ or RDAP command.

-Table 77: MPR Functional Description of MR3 Bits
+Table 73: MPR Functional Description of MR3 Bits

-MR3[2] MR3[1:0] Function MPR MPR READ Function 0 "Don't Care" Normal operation, no MPR transaction All subsequent READs come from the DRAM memory array All subsequent WRITEs go to the DRAM memory array 1 A[1:0] (see Table 78 (page 151)) Enable MPR mode, subsequent READ/RDAP commands defined by bits 1 and 2
+MR3[2] MR3[1:0] Function MPR MPR READ Function 0 "Don't Care" Normal operation, no MPR transaction All subsequent READs come from the DRAM memory array All subsequent WRITEs go to the DRAM memory array 1 A[1:0] (see Table 74 (page 141)) Enable MPR mode, subsequent READ/RDAP commands defined by bits 1 and 2